Electron7-7/RoyalWedding/README.md

 # RoyalWedding
-Gravity Controlling Game Concept Built in Godot 4.4 For now, this README will just be a copy-paste of all the text in the file "notes.nt" (which is where I keep my notes on this project).
+_For now, this README will just be a copy-paste of all the text in the file "notes.nt" (which is where I keep my notes on this project)_
----
 #### [12/20/24]
 I'm starting work on a random Godot game, to avoid burning out on GraphX and just for fun!
 I'm currently implementing a GenericState and StateMachine in GDScript.
 All states will derive GenericState, which will have a Tick function that should be called on every physics tick.
 It also takes an integer argument called "current_tick" but if none is given, it takes Global.current_tick as its value.
 Global.current_tick is updated every physics tick and will count up to the project tickrate (in my case, 70), then reset to 0.